azawawi/SwiftyZeroMQ/README.md

 }
 ```

-Please consult the [user guide](UserGuide.md) for documentation and examples.
+Please consult the [user guide](UserGuide.md) for more documentation and
+examples.
 Older examples can also be found in the
 [examples](https://github.com/azawawi/swift-zmq-examples) github repository.

 ## Planned Features